Jbachtiger/Jbachtiger/README.md

 👀 I want to be ... a programmer!

-After much reflection and exploration outside my comfort zone, I decided to finally go for it in October 2021 and start my journey towards becoming a Full Stack Software Developer.
+After much reflection and exploration outside my comfort zone, I decided to finally go for it in November 2021 and start my journey towards becoming a Full Stack Software Developer.
 I have also been interested in coding and the tech industry, having dabbled in HTML and CSS in my various marketing roles previously which was the aspect of the job I enjoyed the most.
 I hope to broaden my knowledge and skill set, widening my understanding of programming languages.

 A little bit more about me...